papivot/pace-docs/PKS High Availability.md

 This is a function natively provided by Kubernetes.
 More details on pods lifecycle can be found [here](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/).
 If an involuntary disruption of the pods happen, K8s and its components try to restore the state of the application (thereby the pods) based on certain rules.
 The controller is responsible for the restore/recovery of the pods.

+- Set up a session to watch the nodes and their status
+> ` watch -d kubectl get nodes -o wide`

 ## HA of K8s nodes

 - Make sure that the `Enable VM Resurrector Plugin` setting is checked in the BOSH director tile.
 If not, enable it and apply changes.